noamgariani11/Mock-Report/MockReport.md

 These connection were able to be made because there is a mark on the drugs that the DEA helped identify.

 Yone was first identified as a possible suspect by revealing his real name in one of the email headers.
+This is very similar to how the FBI catched The Silk Road.
 This lead to finding more information about him with Open Source Intelligence (OSINT) as well as a deployed FBI survelience team.

 # Data Collection